kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Questions 41-50
 ---------------

-### 41
+### Q41
 Which of these nerves does NOT lie in the lateral wall of the cavernous sinus?
-	A	Trochlear nerve
-	B	Oculomotor nerve
-	C	Mandibular branch of the trigeminal nerve
-	D	Maxillary branch of the trigeminal nerve
-	E	Ophthalmic branch of the trigeminal nerve

-42	Which of the following muscles does NOT attach to the common flexor origin of the forearm?
-	A	Pronator teres
-	B	Palmaris longus
-	C	Flexor carpi ulnaris
-	D	Flexor carpi radialis
-	E	Flexor pollicis longus

-43	Which of these statements is TRUE regarding the femoral triangle?
-	A	The lateral border of sartorius forms the lateral border B	The lateral border of adductor magnus forms the medial border C	Adductor brevis forms part of the floor
-	D	Adductor magnus forms part of the floor
-	E	Pectineus forms part of the floor

-44	All of the following statements about radiotherapy are true, EXCEPT:
-	A	It can be administered via X-rays
-	B	The nature of the surrounding tissue influences how much radiotherapy is administered C	Multiple fractions are required for palliation of bone pain D	Seminomas are very sensitive to radiotherapy
-	E	Ulceration is a recognised complication

-45	The rectus sheath does NOT contain the:
-	A	Rectus abdominis
-	B	Inferior epigastric vein
-	C	Superior epigastric artery
-	D	Lower eight thoracic nerves
-	E	Pyramidalis

-46	Which statement is correct regarding respiratory volumes?
-	A	The tidal volume in males is 1000 ml
-	B	The inspiratory reserve volume is 2000 ml
-	C	The vital capacity is 2000 ml
-	D	The residual volume is 1900 ml
-	E	The total lung capacity is 4000 ml

-47	The following statements regarding lung function tests are true, EXCEPT:
-	A	The functional residual capacity is made up of the residual volume and expiratory reserve volume B	In an average 20-year-old male, tidal volume is approximately 0.5 litres C	The residual volume is the amount of air remaining in the lungs after maximum expiration D	Total lung capacity is the sum of residual volume and tidal volume E	Vital capacity can be measured by spirometry

-48	Which of these is NOT part of the medial longitudinal arch of the foot?
-	A	Talus
-	B	Navicular
-	C	Cuboid
-	D	Calcaneus
-	E	Medial cuneiform

-49	The plane of Louis is NOT the:
-	A	Level of the aortic arch
-	B	Level of the third costal cartilage
-	C	Level of the lower border of T4
-	D	Level of the bifurcation of the trachea
-	E	Level at which the azygos vein enters the SVC

-50	Which of the following regarding the duodenum is INCORRECT?
-	A	The duodenum is composed of four parts
-	B	The first part lies at the level of L1
-	C	The second part lies at the level of L2
-	D	The third part lies at the level of L3
-	E	The fourth part lies at the level of L4
+	A. Trochlear nerve
+	B. Oculomotor nerve
+	C. Mandibular branch of the trigeminal nerve
+	D. Maxillary branch of the trigeminal nerve
+	E. Ophthalmic branch of the trigeminal nerve
+#### Answer:

+### Q42
+Which of the following muscles does NOT attach to the common flexor origin of the forearm?

+	A. Pronator teres
+	B. Palmaris longus
+	C. Flexor carpi ulnaris
+	D. Flexor carpi radialis
+	E. Flexor pollicis longus
+#### Answer:

+### Q43
+Which of these statements is TRUE regarding the femoral triangle?

+	A. The lateral border of sartorius forms the lateral border
+	B. The lateral border of adductor magnus forms the medial border
+	C. Adductor brevis forms part of the floor
+	D. Adductor magnus forms part of the floor
+	E. Pectineus forms part of the floor
+#### Answer:

+### Q44
+All of the following statements about radiotherapy are true, EXCEPT:
+	A. It can be administered via X-rays
+	B. The nature of the surrounding tissue influences how much radiotherapy is administered
+	C. Multiple fractions are required for palliation of bone pain
+	D. Seminomas are very sensitive to radiotherapy
+	E. Ulceration is a recognised complication
+#### Answer:

+### Q45
+The rectus sheath does NOT contain the:

+	A. Rectus abdominis
+	B. Inferior epigastric vein
+	C. Superior epigastric artery
+	D. Lower eight thoracic nerves
+	E. Pyramidalis
+#### Answer:

+### Q46
+Which statement is correct regarding respiratory volumes?

+	A. The tidal volume in males is 1000 ml
+	B. The inspiratory reserve volume is 2000 ml
+	C. The vital capacity is 2000 ml
+	D. The residual volume is 1900 ml
+	E. The total lung capacity is 4000 ml
+#### Answer:

+### Q47
+The following statements regarding lung function tests are true, EXCEPT:

+	A. The functional residual capacity is made up of the residual volume and expiratory reserve volume
+	B. In an average 20-year-old male, tidal volume is approximately 0.5 litres
+	C. The residual volume is the amount of air remaining in the lungs after maximum expiration
+	D. Total lung capacity is the sum of residual volume and tidal volume
+	E. Vital capacity can be measured by spirometry
+#### Answer:

+### Q48
+Which of these is NOT part of the medial longitudinal arch of the foot?

+	A. Talus
+	B. Navicular
+	C. Cuboid
+	D. Calcaneus
+	E. Medial cuneiform
+#### Answer:

+### Q49
+The plane of Louis is NOT the:
+	A. Level of the aortic arch
+	B. Level of the third costal cartilage
+	C. Level of the lower border of T4
+	D. Level of the bifurcation of the trachea
+	E. Level at which the azygos vein enters the SVC
+#### Answer:

+### Q50
+Which of the following regarding the duodenum is INCORRECT?
+	A. The duodenum is composed of four parts
+	B. The first part lies at the level of L1
+	C. The second part lies at the level of L2
+	D. The third part lies at the level of L3
+	E. The fourth part lies at the level of L4
 #### Answer: